 Beware of restrictions, but alert to opportunities.
-Some agencies do not bill for the last day of inpatient detox treatment.
+Some agencies may not bill for the last day of inpatient detox treatment.
 That means that they can bill for outpatient or intensive outpatient services on the same day a patient is discharged from inpatient detox without risk of denial due to same-day service restriction.

 Read your contract and know the limitations.
-A contract may state that you can bill for individual and group therapy, using CPT code 90806 for individual therapy, or 90853 for group therapy.
+A contract may state that you can bill for individual and group therapy, using the appropriate CPT code.
 But if you bill for family therapy, using CPT code 90847, the claim will be denied because family therapy is not part of that contract.